schapman1974/webguipy/README.md

 This system relies heavily on in-memory wsgi sessions to be maintained and should be run as a single process or a single process multiple times with some sort of sticky sessions implemented for the webserver/proxy to allow the user to connect to the same process.
 With wsgi threading turned on I have had no problem being able to maintain a high level of availablity on this service.

 ####Why Single Process
-The main reason that single process is because of blocking calls.
+The main reason that single process is required is blocking calls.
 See the diagrams and comments below.

 #### --- WILL NOT WORK!!! ---
 ![Multiprocess](https://github.com/schapman1974/webguipy/blob/master/img/multiprocess.png "Multiprocess")